 2018 LGEC Winners

-Four winning teams from across Kentucky were awarded $100,00 in scholarships on Saturday April 28, 2018 at the second Lt.
+Four winning teams from across Kentucky were awarded a total of $100,000 in scholarships on Saturday April 28, 2018 at the second Lt.
 Governor's Entrepreneurship Challenge (LGEC) at the University of Kentucky.

 “Bluegrass VR” from Marshall County High School won the top prize at the Lieutenant Governor’s Entrepreneurship Challenge (LGEC) 2nd annual competition finals, hosted Saturday, April 28, 2018 at the University of Kentucky’s Gatton School of Business.
 Advised by Lisa Devillez, Bluegrass VR team members Claire Harmon and Daniel Sills each won $25,000 in scholarship funds to be used at any in state post-secondary school or program.